 There is a wide range of support available to meet the diverse needs of the local community, whether they are disabled, homeless, a migrant, lone parent, isolated or facing other factors holding them back, Community Connections North aims to help you overcome and grasp the local opportunities available to you.

 The programme runs across Wisbech, March, Whittlesey, Chatteris, Kings Lynn, West Norfolk, Rutland, Huntingdonshire, Ely and East Cambridgeshire, The area of the Greater Cambridge and Greater Peterborough LEP Fenland area (GCGP LEP).

 Many people see self-employment as an opportunity to turn their lives around, but they are often unsure of how to get started.
 Enterprising People aims to help individuals develop the tools they need to become self-employed or start a business.

-Has a dedicated team of local experts to help give people the support and tools they need to get on in life and move closer towards or into work. the programme supports people aged over 24 and living in Suffolk, who have not worked for more than two years.
-Whatever barriers locals face be it disability, learning difficulties, homelessness, addiction, English as a second language or migration issues - our partners run tailored programmes putting the individual at the heart of this flexible programme.
+Has a dedicated team of local experts to help give people the support and tools they need to get on in life and move closer towards or into work. the programme supports people aged 24 and over living in and/or accessing services in Suffolk, who have not worked for more than six months.
+Whatever barriers locals face, be it a disability, learning difficulties, homelessness, addiction, English as a second language or mental health matters - our partners run tailored programmes putting the individual at the heart of this flexible programme.